 This banana cake recipe is a great alternative to banana bread, and the added protein powder will keep your diet in check.
-This cake is a little more dense but still is delicious and moist.
+This cake is a little denser but still is delicious and moist.

 Plus, we top this banana cake with our alternative to the calorie-laden cream cheese frosting usually used!

 2 cups all-purpose flour

 1 cup Splenda (or 1 cup sugar or preferred sweetener)

 ½ cup packed brown sugar

 3 large ripe bananas (about 1 ½ cups mashed), mashed